d3/d3-quadtree/README.md

 <a name="quadtree" href="#quadtree">#</a> d3.<b>quadtree</b>([[<i>x0</i>, <i>y0</i>, ]<i>x1</i>, <i>y1</i>])

 Creates a new, empty quadtree with the initial bounds *x0*, *y0*, *x1*, *y1*, where *x0* and *y0* are the inclusive lower bounds of the extent and *x1* and *y1* are the inclusive upper bounds.
-If bounds are not specified, the bounds will be inferred as points are [added](#quadtree_add) to the quadtree.
+If the initial bounds are not specified, the bounds will be inferred as points are [added](#quadtree_add) to the quadtree.

 If only the upper bounds *x1* and *y1* are specified, the lower bounds *x0* and *y0* are assumed to be 0.
 If the specified bounds are not square, the shorter side is expanded to produce square bounds while retaining the original center.
-Thus, the follow statements are therefore equivalent:
+Thus, the following statements are therefore equivalent:

 ```js
 var q = d3.quadtree(960, 500);